 Indigenous Land Buy-Back Implementation Schedule About 243,000 landowners hold nearly three million fractional interests across Indian Country.
 The Buy-Back Program has identified 105 locations where land consolidation activities – such as planning, outreach, mapping, mineral evaluations, appraisals or acquisitions – have either already occurred or are expected to take place through the middle of 2021.
 The following schedule reflects the vast majority of the total landowners and fractionated land across Program-eligible locations, representing more than 96 percent of all landowners; and more than 98 percent of both purchasable fractional interests and equivalent acres: Because effective planning and coordination take many months, it is critical to begin the process to educate landowners, identify tribal priorities, and build cooperative working relationships.
-A Program representative will contact each Tribe as planning for implementation begins at each location.
+The Buy-Back Program continues to re-allocate unused land purchase funds to scheduled locations.